Hertfordshire Cheetahs: 2011

 The season began with the team away from home against the Bedfordshire Blue Raiders in which the Cheetahs shut out their Bedford-based rivals 15–0.
-Another shut-out in the following game, which would be the team's 25th Anniversary Game at home v a severely depleted Norwich Devils with the Cheetahs thumping the Devils 37–0.
+Another shut-out in the following game, which would be the team's 25th Anniversary Game at home against Norwich Devils with the Cheetahs winning over the Devils 37–0.
 The Devils announced shortly after that they could not continue playing for the remainder of the season which meant the Cheetahs had an extra win under their belts, albeit by default.
 A history-making third shut-out in succession happened in the next game away in Kent against the Maidstone Pumas.
-The Cheetahs destroying their opponents 61–0.
-This made the Cheetahs 4–0 for zero points conceded, ahead of what would be the most testing time of the Cheetahs' season.
+The Cheetahs winning 61–0.
+This made the Cheetahs 4–0 for zero points conceded the Cheetahs' season.

 The Cheetahs themselves would suffer a shut-out themselves in the following game away against the Kent Exiles.
 The Cheetahs, failing to move the ball effectively at a drizzle-soaked Crockenhill suffered an 18–0 loss in what was the Conference-topping game.
 A bruising 31–20 loss against a physical and much improved Milton Keynes City Pathfinders team pushed the team further out of the Playoff picture with the season record standing at 4–2.

-The following game, the Cheetahs bounced back at home at a sweltering Fullerians with temperatures well in the 80s against the table-topping Essex Spartans in which the Cheetahs ran out 19–6 winners.
-A close, and unfortunate defeat away at Milton Keynes by 20–16 would ultimately crush the Cheetahs' post-season Playoff hopes.
+The following game, the Cheetahs at home at a sweltering Fullerians (with temperatures well in the high 80s) against the table-topping Essex Spartans in which the Cheetahs ran out 19–6 winners.
+A defeat away at Milton Keynes by 20–16 would ultimately stop the Cheetahs' post-season Playoff hopes.
 The Cheetahs exacted revenge against the Exiles in the return-game at home by 23–14 which saw the game suspended temporarily in the 4th quarter by a brief thunderstorm.
-The final home game then saw the Cheetahs thump Bedfordshire by 43–6.
+The final home game then saw the Cheetahs win over Bedfordshire by 43–6.
 The Cheetahs finished the 2011 season with their first winning season since their 10–0 season in 2004 with a record of 7 wins for 3 losses and 0 ties, and the fourth lowest points-conceded in the entire division.